Anteproperispomenon/kwak-gui/README.md

 This repository contains two GUI applications to make using [kwak-orth](https://github.com/Anteproperispomenon/kwak-orth) easier.

+If you have a pre-compiled version of this program, you can skip ahead to the 'Usage' section for information on how to use the programs.

 ## Compiling

 Unfortunately, compiling can be a pain.
 First, you'll have to install Haskell and stack, for which there are instructions